jellbrid/jellbrid/README.md

     secondary cache to make that request unavailable for a while? - X
 - track requests to prevent duplicate downloads when JF doesn't immedediately recognize media
+- accept webhooks from seerrs to start a DL (instead of? in addition to? polling)
+  - better integrate callback handler with primary loop (this will probably be better long term)
+  - i.e. multiple requests will result in sqlalchemy.exc.ArgumentError: Class '<class 'jellbrid.storage.active_dls.ActiveDownload'>' already has a primary mapper defined.
+^Ccanceled
+- make repeat requests for JF / Jellyseerr lighter
+  - if it's lighter, we can loop more often than every 60 seconds